Secrets to Successful Job Applications: Insider Tips for Crafting a Winning CV, Resume, Cover Letter and LinkedIn Profile

 Summary:

 - Recent graduate with a Bachelor’s Degree in Business Administration and experience in customer service and sales.
-A proven ability to work as groups and demonstrate an excellent ability to communicate.
+Experienced in working as part of the team environment and has an excellent ability to communicate.

 Education: